dmitriysychev/CustomSoftware/README.md

 ## This solution is not viable for non-enterprise versions of Windows
 Neat solution for windows activation automation.

-Uses existing Application, Cisco AnyConnect VPN client to talk to the University of Texas kms server to pull the keys.
+Uses existing Application - Cisco AnyConnect VPN client to talk to the University of Texas kms server to pull the keys.